The nine rings of the galaxy LEDA 1313424: Critique of the Collisional Ring Interpretation

-Finally we consider the assumptions underlying the analytic theory.
+Finally, we consider the assumptions underlying the analytic theory.
 According to the theory the effect of the impactor's passage is to give at $t=0$ a sudden impulse to the particles in the disk.
-However, the condition for the validity of this sudden approximation, $2 \sqrt{2} v_{\rm rot} << v_{\rm imp}$, is not satisfied since $2 \sqrt{2} v_{\rm rot} \simeq$ 1,046 km/s whereas $v_{\rm imp} \simeq$ 705 km/s.
-In the case of LEDA the impact is not sudden.
+However, the condition for the validity of this sudden approximation, $2 \sqrt{2} v_{\rm rot} \ll v_{\rm imp}$, is not satisfied since $2 \sqrt{2} v_{\rm rot} \simeq$ 1,046 km/s whereas $v_{\rm imp} \simeq$ 705 km/s.
+Although the latter value is inferred in \citet{bull} under idealized assumptions, such as a head-on and perpendicular collision, the actual impact speed is very unlikely to satisfy the criterion for a sudden impact.
 The analytic theory assumes also that the particles in the disk are collisionless.
 This approximation is valid for stars but not for gas because the mean free path of gas molecules in galactic disks is of order parsec and hence too short.
 When the caustics associated with the outermost ring pass a given location, the gas particles collide with each other there and therefore deviate from the behavior ascribed to them in the analytic theory.
 As far as the gas is concerned, only the outermost ring is motivated.
-Simulations of the effects of the passage of an impactor through the center of a disk galaxy in a head-on collision typically produce a single collisional ring \cite{Appleton,fade}.
+Simulations of the effects of the passage of an impactor through the center of a disk galaxy in a head-on collision typically produce a single collisional ring \citep{Appleton,fade1,fade2,fade3}.